 Clinical Features and Natural HistoryTop

 AOSD develops after the age of 16.
 In adults the symptoms may be due to the first occurrence of the disease or a relapse.
-The course of AOSD may be self-limiting (lasting <1 year), relapsing (relapses may be very frequent), or chronic (symptoms are continuously present throughout the year).
+AOSD may follow a self-limiting (lasting <1 year), relapsing (relapses may be very frequent), or chronic (symptoms are continuously present throughout the year) course.
 In some patients significant joint destruction occurs.

 Symptoms (Table 1):